-All KIPP Empower Academy teachers use an instructional cycle driven by standards mastery and student data in language arts and mathematics.
-Other core content areas such as social studies and Science follow an adapted version of this cycle, while reading and writing will follow Lucy Calkin's Reading and Writing Workshop model.
+All KIPP Promesa Prep teachers use an instructional cycle driven by standards mastery and student data in language arts and mathematics.
+Other core content areas such as social studies and science follow an adapted version of this cycle, while reading and writing will follow Lucy Calkin's Reading and Writing Workshop model.
 This method of instruction focuses on the goal of fostering lifelong readers and writers.
-Professional development, grade-level planning and one-to-one check-ins between leadership team and teachers support the implementation and execution of each of the instructional cycle's ten steps.
+Professional development, grade-level planning and 1:1 check-ins between leadership team and teachers support the implementation and execution of each of the instructional cycle's ten steps.
 The cycle is a framework for teachers to use as a tool in their instructional design and delivery and is meant to provide alignment both across and between grade-levels.

-Figure 2.1 shows the ten steps of KIPP Empower's instructional cycle.
-While the first step will be completed in the summer, the following steps in the cycle will be ongoing.
+Figure 2.1 shows the ten steps of KIPP Promesa Prep's instructional cycle.
+While the first step is completed in the summer, the following steps in the cycle are ongoing.